Rwb3n/nonprofit-tracker/WORKSPACE_FILES/Progress.md

 - added new field to **membership event participation** object: contact(lookup to contact)
 - ==Reminder for AI: add look for apropriate place to mention that all custom objects have a prefix and all custom fields in standard objects have that same prefix. thanks!
 - ==Reminder for AI: daily check procedures, i.e: Check 1) Progress.md > Notes & Issues 2)Check todo.md 3) create new to do, move over previous todo checklist and deprecate previous todo.md ... this is worth workshopping.
+- flow halted. decided to break flow into two flows. also breaking down event participation flow into smaller modules
+-

 - Below I'm addressing the objects requested for review from yesterday:
 -  Changed **Account**, Last event Attended, from **formula(date)** to **date** & Events attended YTD from **rollup sum** to **number**

+- Another review request was for the **Account** std object's custom field: **Member Contacts**, one solution to review today is to use the **NPSP's Affiliations**

 **2025-04-02**:
 - Have to review the following custom fields in Account: